 We spend two days exploring the Tsingy’s (limestone plateaus dramatically eroded into pinnacles, caves and gorges) by canoe and on foot.
 UNESCO World Heritage-listed, Tsingy de Bemaraha National Park is home to bats, lemurs, birds and plants adapted to these spectacular 300m-high ‘stone forests’ – which offer fantastic views.
 B,L,D

-Drive back to Morondava, stopping for sunset at the beautiful Avenue des Baobabs.
-The next day will be at leisure to relax and enjoy the beach or visit the town centre.
-For those who wish to visit the Baobab Avenue at sunrise this can be arranged, or you can visit the towns colourful bustling main market and browse through the huge range of products & produce.
-On day 16 we fly back to Tana.
+Drive back to Morondava, stopping for the sunset at the beautiful Avenue des Baobabs.
+The next morning will be at leisure to relax and enjoy the beach or visit the towns colourful bustling markets.
+After lunch we fly back to Tana.
 B,L,D

-After breakfast we drive to Andasibe for 2 nights, with a stop in Marozevo to visit the private reserve “Pereyras” and Mandrake Reptile Farm – where we’ll have the opportunity for close viewing of some of the island’s most extraordinary reptiles and invertebrates.
-We continue on to Andasibe-Mantadia NP for a night walk.
-The star of the park is the indri indri; at up to 1m tall, it’s the largest lemur.
+An early morning flight back to Tana.
+Then we drive to Andasibe for 2 nights, stopping in Marozevo to visit the private reserve “Pereyras” – where we’ll have the opportunity for close viewing of some of the island’s most extraordinary reptiles and invertebrates.
+We continue on to Andasibe NP for a night walk before dinner. the following day we set out to find the star of the park the indri indri; at up to 1m tall, it’s the largest lemur.
 But there are more than a dozen other lemur species, many endemic birds and more than a hundred orchid species.
 We will have a full day to explore this amazing region.
 B,L,D

-Our final morning in Tana before our transfer to the airport for our return flight home.
+Our final day in Tana before transferring to the airport for your return flight home.
 B